ovitus/hexxagon/README.md

 ![hexxBoardConfig4](screenshots/hexxBoardConfig4.png)

-At any time and in either mode the players can "load", "save" or "quit" the game.
-Shortcuts to these commands are also available with the initials (for example 'l', 's' and 'q').
+At any time and in either mode the players can "load", "save" or "quit".
+Shortcuts to these commands are also available with the initials (example: 'l', 's' or 'q').

 Possible todos:
 * Random board configurations